Ocean Tech Hub Education & Resources

 Southeastern New England is uniquely positioned to lead America’s blue economy.
 The region has seven commercial ports, world-class manufacturing and research facilities, and an ocean workforce of over 54,000 people.
 In addition, this region is home to hundreds of companies in the marine science, robotics, and composites sector, as well as a broader ocean technology supply chain of nearly 8,300 companies, including global leaders with expertise in undersea technology and rich oceanographic research entities, including the Naval Undersea Warfare Center in Newport, Woods Hole Oceanographic Institution, University of Rhode Island’s Graduate School of Oceanography, the Marine & Undersea Technology Research Program at UMass Dartmouth and more.

-As a federally-designated Tech Hub, the Ocean Tech Hub is currently working with academic and industry leaders throughout the region to identify opportunities for investment and commercialization.
-We will present these proposals to the U.S. Economic Development Agency (EDA) as part of the Tech Hubs Phase 2 funding application, which will be submitted by February 29, 2024.
-Once all applications have been reviewed, EDA will award implementation grants to 5-10 Tech Hubs, with each of those Hubs receiving approximately $40-$70 million across approximately 3-8 projects.
+As a federally designated Tech Hub, the Ocean Tech Hub is currently working with academic and industry leaders throughout the region to identify opportunities for investment and commercialization.
+We have submitted a proposal to the U.S. Economic Development Agency (EDA) as part of the Tech Hubs Phase 2 funding application and expect to hear announcement of award in Summer 2024.
+EDA will award implementation grants to 5-10 Tech Hubs, with each of those Hubs receiving approximately $40-$70 million across approximately 3-8projects.

 Blue Technology Innovation is the use of technology to create solutions that are sustainable, innovative, and collaborative.
 This includes the development of new technologies, such as renewable energy sources, ocean-based agriculture, and ocean-based transportation.
 It also includes the use of existing technologies, such as artificial intelligence (A.I.) and robotics and automation, to create new solutions for the ocean economy.